ibmresilient/resilient-community-apps/fn_jira/README.md

 ---

 ## Troubleshooting & Support
-If using the app with an App Host, see the Resilient System Administrator Guide and the App Host Deployment Guide for troubleshooting procedures.
-You can find these guides on the [IBM Knowledge Center](https://www.ibm.com/support/knowledgecenter/SSBRUQ), where you can select which version of the Resilient platform you are using.
+If using the app with an App Host, see the SOAR System Administrator Guide and the App Host Deployment Guide for troubleshooting procedures.
+You can find these guides on the [IBM Knowledge Center](https://www.ibm.com/support/knowledgecenter/SSBRUQ), where you can select which version of the SOAR platform you are using.

 If using the app with an integration server, see the [Integration Server Guide](https://ibm.biz/res-int-server-guide)